MatasKvn/LazyNav-A-Keyboard-Layer-Script/README.md

 # LazyWrite

 **LazyWrite** is a simple python script that allows you to have an additional keyboard layer for navigation.
-This temporarily remaps easily accessible keys like 'j', 'k', and 'l' to frequently used far away keys like the arrow, or page up/down keys to make text navigation easy and convenient.
-Simply toggle the \<alt> + \<capsLock> combination.
-You will hear a sound that indicates you enabled/disabled navigation mode.
+This temporarily remaps easily accessible keys like 'j', 'k', and 'l' to frequently used, far away keys like the arrow, or page up/down keys to make text navigation easy and convenient.
+When \<CAPSLOCK> is held down the navigation mode is enabled and is disabled when \<CAPSLOCK> is released.

 ## The keybindings
     Arrow Keys: